ecs-org/ecs-appliance/README.md

 + developer setup:
     + vagrantfile has grow-root baked into it, p1 will take all space, appliance will not create additional partitions
-    + storage setup will (if told in env.yml) create the directories but do not expect a mountpoint
+    + storage setup will create the directories but do not expect a mountpoint

 + production setup:
     + storage.setup will (if told in env.yml):